-TABLE 4 System Categories (SC)
+TABLE 4 System Categories (SC) (1 July 2024)

-System Category Effects of Failure Typical System Functionality I Failure will not lead to dangerous situations for human safety, safety of the vessel and/or threat to the environment Monitoring function for informational/administrative tasks II Failure could eventually lead to dangerous situations for human safety, safety of the vessel and/or threat to the environment.
-Alarm and monitoring functions Control functions which are necessary to maintain the ship in its normal operational and habitable conditions III Failure could immediately lead to dangerous situations for human safety, safety of the vessel and/or threat to the environment.
+System Category Effects of Failure Typical System Functionality I Those systems, faliure of which will not lead to dangerous situations for human safety, safety of the vessel and/or threat to the environment • Monitoring, informational/administrative functions II Those systems, faliure of which could eventually lead to dangerous situations for human safety, safety of the vessel and/or threat to the environment.
+Alarm and monitoring functions Control functions that are necessary to maintain the ship in its normal operational and habitable conditions III Those systems, faliure of which could immediately lead to dangerous situations for human safety, safety of the vessel and/or threat to the environment.
 Control functions for maintaining the vessel's propulsion and steering Vessel safety functions

-Examples of assignment to system categories are shown in 4-9-3A2/5 of the Marine Vessel Rules and listed below.
+Examples of assignment to system categories are shown in 4-9-3/7.5 of the Marine Vessel Rules and listed below.
 For similar system categories for other vessel types not listed below, refer to the applicable ABS Rules and Guides

-- i) Systems Typically Belonging to Category I: - Maintenance support systems - Information systems - ii) Systems Typically Belonging to Category II: - Liquid cargo transfer control system - Bilge level detection and associated control of pumps - Fuel oil treatment system - Ballast transfer valve remote control system - Stabilization and ride control systems - Alarm and monitoring systems for propulsion systems - iii) Systems Typically Belonging to Category III: - Propulsion system of a ship, meaning the means to generate and control mechanical thrust in order to move the ship (devices used only during maneuvering, such as bow tunnel thrusters, are not in this scope) - Steering system control system - Electric power system (including power management system)
+- i) Systems Typically Belonging to Category I: - Maintenance support systems - Information systems - ii) Systems Typically Belonging to Category II: - Liquid cargo transfer control system - Bilge level detection and associated control of pumps - Fuel oil treatment system - Ballast transfer valve remote control system - Stabilization and ride control systems - Alarm and monitoring systems for propulsion systems - iii) Systems Typically Belonging to Category III: - Propulsion system of a ship, meaning the means to generate and control mechanical thrust in order to move the ship (devices used only during maneuvering, such as bow tunnel thrusters, are not in this scope) - Steering system control system